 By now you’d think that I’d be content with the fall activities I’ve done in the past.
-Some of my very first posts on this blog were fall themed, and here I am still talking about it!
+Some of my very first posts on this website were fall themed, and here I am still talking about it!
 I promise when I run out of really great ideas I’ll stop pestering you with them.

-But seriously, this is a super fun activity pack and with six low prep fall activities you can easily fill your fall centers in no time at all!
+But seriously, this is a super fun activity pack and with six low prep fall activities you can easily fill your fall preschool centers in no time at all!

 Low Prep Fall Activities for Preschoolers